 Honors Program Assurance:

-The College of Pharmacy assures students in the Ferris State University Honors Program an admission interview for the Doctor of Pharmacy program in the second year of pre-Pharmacy studies providing all conditions for that program are met.
+The College of Pharmacy assures students in the Ferris State University Honors Program an admission interview for the Doctor of Pharmacy program in the third year of pre-Pharmacy studies providing all conditions for that program are met.

 The College of Pharmacy maintains a set of Technical Standards, which outline essential skills to insure the safety of patients served by the student and pharmacist.
 Graduates must be able to demonstrate proficiency in these skills.
 Some will be evaluated as part of the application process, and others during the professional degree program.
 Applicants will be asked to review this document as part of the admissions process and acknowledge an understanding of them.